presentable-user2021/website/content/materials/prework/index.markdown

 Have this style guide easily available during the workshop so you can refer to it as needed.

+## Review markdown

+Please complete this [10-minute interactive tutorial on Markdown](https://commonmark.org/help/tutorial/).

+## Review xaringan

+Please review the [xaringan](/packages/xaringan/) package documentation and/or [xaringan chapter](https://bookdown.org/yihui/rmarkdown/xaringan.html) of the R Markdown book.

 ## Set up RStudio Cloud

+We want you to be able to work from your own computer and preferred IDE in this workshop, but Cloud is an important back-up plan should you run into troubles.

 Sign up for a free RStudio Cloud account at https://rstudio.cloud/ before the workshop.
 We recommend logging in with an existing Google or GitHub account, if you have one (rather than creating a new account with another password you have to remember).
-We want you to be able to work from your own computer and preferred IDE in this workshop, but Cloud is an important back-up plan should you run into troubles.

-## Review markdown

-Please complete this [10-minute interactive tutorial on Markdown](https://commonmark.org/help/tutorial/).

-## Review xaringan

-Please review the [xaringan](/packages/xaringan/) package documentation and/or chapter of the R Markdown book. [xaringan chapter](https://bookdown.org/yihui/rmarkdown/xaringan.html) of the R Markdown book.

 ## Installations